tlswg/tls13-spec/draft-ietf-tls-tls13.md

 with the extension and must discard all the remaining first flight data (thus falling back to 1-RTT).
-If the client attempts a 0-RTT handshake but the server rejects it, it will generally not have the 0-RTT record protection keys and will instead trial decrypt each record with the 1-RTT handshake keys until it finds one that decrypts properly, and then pick up the handshake from that point.
+If the client attempts a 0-RTT handshake but the server rejects it, it will generally not have the 0-RTT record protection keys and must instead trial decrypt each record with the 1-RTT handshake keys until it finds one that decrypts properly, and then pick up the handshake from that point.